-Genetic Testing for Heart Conditions
+Genetic Testing for Heart Disease

 Some heart conditions have a genetic component, meaning people can inherit them.
 Memorial Cardiac and Vascular Institute offers genetic testing for congenital heart disease and other hereditary heart conditions.
-By helping individuals and families learn more about their genetic risks, we can educate them about today’s advanced heart treatments and offer options, sometimes even before treatment is needed.
+By helping individuals and families learn more about their genetic risks, we can educate them about today’s advanced heart treatments and offer options, sometimes before treatment is needed.

 Genetic testing involves giving a blood sample.
 We use the sample to analyze your genetic material in the lab.
 Depending on the type of test, results may be available in a few days or several weeks.
 We will discuss the results with you to prepare a personalized treatment plan for you and your family.